 Smart devices are devices that connect to the great network in the sky, aka Internet.
 Here we discuss one model for how such devices can become connected to each other and to the world.

-We currently subscribe to a low-end 25Mbs downlink and 15Mbs uplink service, plenty of capacity for our current and future video streaming and other data needs.
-It will even support ultra HD (4K) video streaming when we get there.
+To connect to the Internet, we have used Frontier (formerly Verizon) FIOS for many years.
+We currently subscribe to a 100Mbps downlink and uplink service, plenty of capacity for our current and future video streaming and other data needs, including UltraHD video streaming via Netflix and Amazon Prime apps, hosted by our smart TV.

 Four ethernet ports are provided in the GWoS by our Verizon 802.11ac FIOS router, connected to the FIOS Optical Network Terminal (ONT), and finally to our FIOS wideband fiber connection to the world.
 The AppleTV uses one port, and the TV another, leaving two available.
 This router placement allows all smart devices in the GWoS to use wired connections for their video streaming.

 All other smart household devices are mainly used for data retrieval and processing; these connect to the Internet via 100Mbps wireless, and include a printer and three desktop computers, one of which hosts our iTunes server.
 Floating throughout are two iPhones, an iPad mini, a 1G iPod Touch, and two Apple G4 Powerbooks (12″ 1.33, 15″ 1.67 GHz; 12 years old but still keeping us in touch with the ghost of our computing past.
 Both the iTunes server and the other primary desktop computer connect to the 5GHz wireless band.
 The other devices connect on the 2.4GHz band.